On discrete coherent pairs of measures: Final remarks

 This paper highlights that the concept of coherent pair of measures, besides its own theoretical interest, is a useful tool to deal with specific algebraic problems in the theory of orthogonal polynomials.
 This is shown in Section 3 (Theorem 3.1) by proving the $(q,\omega)$-analogue of the Al-Salam and Chihara characterization of the classical OPS \cite{ASC1972}.
 Moreover, Theorem 1.3 when $\omega=0$ corrects a miss-stated result from \cite{G2016} where two additional families of monic OPS were missed, namely the polynomials $l_n(\cdot;a|q)$ and $j_n(\cdot;a,b|q)$ mentioned in Table \ref{table1}.
-It is worth mentioning that severals problems and conjectures related with this type of structure relations remain unsolved (see \cite[Section 24.7.1]{IsmailBook2005}).
+It is worth mentioning that several problems and conjectures related with this type of structure relations remain unsolved (see \cite[Section 24.7.1]{IsmailBook2005}).
+For instance, the following conjecture was posed by M. E. H Ismail in his monograph on Orthogonal Polynomials and Special Functions published in 2005 (see \cite[Conjecture 24.7.7 ]{IsmailBook2005}) and revised in 2009: